-In addition to these services, the library has site licenses to the New York Times and the Financial Times as well as single-user access to the National Law Journal.
-For information on how to subscribe to NYt or FT, or to obtain login credentials to the NLJ, please contact Maureen Garmon.
+In addition to these services, the library has a site license to the New York Times as well as single-user access to the National Law Journal.
+For information on how to subscribe to NYT or to obtain login credentials to the NLJ, please contact Maureen Garmon.

 If you have interests in areas that you would like us to monitor for you, just ask—we can check sources for you on a regular basis and send along the results (e.g. GAO and other government agency reports).
 In addition, Westlaw and Lexis offer monitoring services.
 We can help you structure these alerts for email delivery on a weekly, monthly or other delivery timeframe.

 Contact Jaime Valenzuela for assistance with posting your scholarship to SSRN/LSN, questions about SSRN/LSN, or to update your faculty publications and bio page.

 We can, and often do, work closely with your research assistants.
 We encourage you to let us know when you are using law student (or graduate student) RAs in your research.
 We also recommend that you send those students to us for an initial visit to discuss research strategies and suggest resources they may not be aware of, thereby making them more efficient researchers for you.